nrwl/nx/docs/shared/guides/use-environment-variables-in-angular.md

 }
 ```

-You can also define the variables in a way that allows to consume them as you would do in Node.js applications:
+You can also define the variables in a way that allows you to consume them as you would do in Node.js applications:

 ```json {% fileName="apps/my-app/project.json" highlightLines=[5,"8-10"] %}
 {